 Meiji Jingu.
 Famous Shinto shrine with a garden, located in Shibuya City, west Tokyo.
-It is dedicated to the deified spirits of Emperor Meiji and his wife and surrounded by forest.
+It is dedicated to the deified spirits of Emperor Meiji and his wife and is surrounded by forest.

 Odaiba.
 Entertainment hub with high-tech attractions, located in Tokyo Bay.
 Accessible via the Rainbow Bridge or the futuristic Yurikamome train.

 Imperial Palace.
-The primary residence of the Emperor of Japan, current Imperial Palace (Kōkyo) is located on the former site of Edo Castle, a large park area in the center of Tokyo, surrounded by moats and massive stone walls, a short walk from Tokyo Station.
+The primary residence of the Emperor of Japan, the current Imperial Palace (Kōkyo) is located on the former site of Edo Castle, a large park area in the center of Tokyo, surrounded by moats and massive stone walls, a short walk from Tokyo Station.

 Itsukushima.
 Also known as Miyajima, is a small island in Hiroshima Bay.
 It is known for its forests and ancient temples.
-Just offshore, the giant, orange Great Torii Gate symbolises the boundary between the spirit and the human worlds.
+Just offshore, the giant, orange Great Torii Gate symbolizes the boundary between the spirit and the human worlds.

 Lake Kawaguchi.
 Of the five lakes surrounding Mt.
 Fuji, Tokyo’s easiest connection is Lake Kawaguchi.
 You can see a perfect mirror image of Mt.
 Fuji mirrored in the lake on a still, clear day.

 Tōdai-ji.
-Also known as “Great Eastern Temple”, this is one of the most prominent and historically significant temples in Japan, as well as a Nara landmark.
+Also known as the “Great Eastern Temple”, this is one of the most prominent and historically significant temples in Japan, as well as a Nara landmark.
 The temple was built in 752 as the head temple of all Japanese provincial Buddhist temples and became so powerful that the capital was transferred from Nara to Nagaoka in 784 to diminish the influence of the temple on government affairs.
 Famous for hosting Japan’s largest bronze Buddha statue.